zackees/pyjpgclipboard/README.md

 ## Versions

+  * 1.0.3: Ubuntu implemented and tested to work on headless display
   * 1.0.2: Now installs on linux.
 Before it would error.
 But not all codepaths that include this library will actually use it.
   * 1.0.1: Bug fix
   * 1.0.0: Release.